udit01/udit01.github.io/tabs/about.md

 {%- include util/auto-content-generator.liquid -%}

-> I am **Udit Jain**, a Computer Vision Engineer Working at Samsung Research, Korea.
+> I am **Udit Jain**, a Computer Vision Engineer at Samsung Research, Korea.

-I like building stuff, and work on exciting projects.
-I think the process of creation is really beautiful where you create order from chaos of the universe, you decrease the entropy locally to make something which was in your mind-space and now in the physical real world.
-It's like magic.
+I specialize in developing AI-powered solutions with a focus on computer vision applications.
+My passion lies in the creative process of building innovative technologies that transform conceptual ideas into tangible solutions.
+This process of creation fascinates me—taking the chaos of possibilities and crafting ordered, functional systems that solve real-world problems.

-Currently I'm working on Samsung's Refrigerator  adding new features leveraging AI, creating the underlying AI models & algorithms for different use-cases.
+Currently, I'm enhancing Samsung's refrigerator product line by developing advanced AI models and algorithms for various use cases.
+My work involves designing and implementing computer vision systems that improve user experience through intelligent feature integration.

-Outside work, I like building fun projects, Kaggle, reading books, working out and chess.
+Beyond my professional endeavors, I engage in competitive machine learning challenges on Kaggle, develop personal tech projects, and maintain a balanced lifestyle through reading, fitness, and strategic games like chess.

-Feel free to hit me up with any of your project ideas we could work on together.
+I'm always open to collaboration on interesting projects.
+If you have ideas or opportunities where my expertise could add value, please don't hesitate to reach out.

 Auto Generated word cloud:
 ![Image](:about3.jpg){:data-align="center"}